cwbicknese/COP3003-Integration-Project/README.md

 This allows both Enemy1 and Enemy2 to inherit all members from EnemyParent and from CharacterStats, while adding and overriding other members.

 ![Screenshot (118)](https://user-images.githubusercontent.com/42978071/146262590-27c3d830-d663-47a4-8090-5849f10ca867.png)

+**Bugs:**

+There are still two bugs that I have not yet figured out:

+1. It doesn't always detect the 'Enter' input when trying to heal at a glowing circle.

+The code for this is in proj/Assets/Scripts/PlayerMovement.cs This bug is not game-breaking because it tends to work within a few 'Enter' inputs, but it should be activating 100% of the time when the player presses 'Enter'.
+This is the only input that doesn't always work despite being written the same way as other input detections.
+There are checks for whether the player has enough gold and if they are already at full HP and MP, but these seem to be working correctly.
+It's just that it doesn't get to those checks every time 'Enter' is inputted, which leadsd me to believe that it might be some strange issue with the collision detection.